IreneSophia/PESI/README.md

 `df`

 * subID : anonymised subject ID which is consistent with subID in df.fix
-* diagnosis : diagnostic status, either ASD for autistic adults or COMP for comparison group
+* diagnosis : diagnostic status of the observer, either ASD for autistic adults or COMP for comparison group
 * dyad : which dyad is shown in the video segment
 * video : name of the video
 * run : run number (1 or 2)